Zine Fest

-The first ever Hoffman Estates Zinefest brings together independent publishers from the Chicagoland area.
+The Hoffman Estates Zine Fest brings together independent publishers from the Chicagoland area.
 This one-day event provides a platform for artists to display everything from personal stories and photography to fine art and graphic design...and everything in between!

 ABOUT THE EVENT